19hours/sg-statutes/Acts/Home Affairs Uniformed Services Superannuation Act.md

 (a) the payment of any pension, gratuity, allowance, compensation or other like benefit granted under the INVEST Plan or the Scheme;

-(b) all expenses incidental to or arising from the administration, investment and management of moneys in the Fund; and
+(b) all expenses incidental to or arising from the administration, investment and management of moneys in the Fund;

 (c) such other expenses relating to the granting of any pension, gratuity, allowance, compensation or other like benefit under the INVEST Plan or the Scheme, as the case may be, and expressly provided by written law to be met out of the Fund.

+[29/2002]

 (2) The Fund comprising —